fionncur/IDStools/docs/source/install.rst

 .. code-block:: bash

-   $ module load IDStools/1.14.0-intel-2020b
-   $ module load IMAS
+   $ module load IDStools/*

 .. note::

    There are development versions of IDStools on SDCC.
-These can be used if you need functionlities/bug fixes before next release
+These can be used if you need functionalities/bug fixes before next release

 .. code-block:: bash

    $ module av -i -t idstools/dev
    /work/imas/etc/modules/all:
-   IDStools/dev-gfbf-2022b
-   IDStools/dev-intel-2020b
+   IDStools/dev-*

 ****************